odelatorrejr2/OfflineFirstApp/README.md

 # User Directory App

-This is an Android application for a mobile development class project.
-It is a User Directory app that fetches user data from a public API, stores it in a local Room Database, and displays it in a clean, searchable UI.
+This is an User Directory app that fetches user data from a public API, stores it in a local Room Database, and displays it in a clean, searchable UI.
 The app follows an offline-first architecture.

 ---